artsy/README/playbooks/incident-handling.md

 When an engineer leaves:

-- They will be replaced with a `no one` placeholder in the schedule as part of the [off-boarding checklist](https://docs.google.com/document/d/10mmqkXnYVp0ZOmF5JwVPyxkzcyIN-rqO8prHgIi11lw/edit)🔒.
+- They will be replaced with a `no-one` placeholder in the schedule as part of the [off-boarding checklist](https://docs.google.com/document/d/10mmqkXnYVp0ZOmF5JwVPyxkzcyIN-rqO8prHgIi11lw/edit)🔒.
 - Their manager will be asked to override that shift with themselves.
 - Their Opsgenie user account will be deleted.